|

 Attended by senior RAF commanders, the AFBSC dictates the policy required for the Royal Air Force to function efficiently and meet the aims required by the Defence Council and government.
 The Chief of the Air Staff is the chairman of the Air Force Board Standing Committee.

-Decisions made by the Defence Council or the Air Force Board are implemented by the air staff at various headquarters worldwide.
+Decisions made by the Defence Council or the Air Force Board are implemented by the air staff at various headquarters world wide.
 The Chief of the Air Staff is the officer ultimately responsible for the Royal Air Force's contribution to the national defence effort.
-He maintains control through the AOC (Air Officer Commanding), and the staff branches of each of these headquarters.
+He maintains control through the AOC (Air Officer Commanding), and the staff branches of the various Royal Air Force Headquarters.